CLI Reference

 Flags

 -t, --type: The item types list of the requested items.
-In case it is empty, all types of items will be returned, options: [key, static-secret, dynamic-secret, rotated-secret, ssh-cert-issuer, pki-cert-issuer, classic-key]
+If it is empty, all item types are returned, options: [key, static-secret, dynamic-secret, rotated-secret, ssh-cert-issuer, pki-cert-issuer, classic-key]

 --sub-types: Optional the items sub types